dr-mikeb/bhg-course/materials/lab/0/README.md

     - “Basic” &&  “Comments” && “Numbers”
     - Publish your solutions

-4. Turn in a text response to WyoCloud:
+4. Turn in to WyoCloud:
+  - Text entry with numbered elements:
-  - URL to your GitHub Repo
+     1. URL to your GitHub Repo
+     2. Screenshot of codeanywhere showing file structure on left & ex4 results in a terminal window
-  - URL to public exercism.org page
+     3. URL to public exercism.org page